Nuts (1987 film)

-Nuts is a 1987 American drama film directed by Martin Ritt, starring Barbra Streisand and Richard Dreyfuss.
+Nuts is a 1987 American legal drama film directed by Martin Ritt, starring Barbra Streisand and Richard Dreyfuss.
 The screenplay by Tom Topor, Darryl Ponicsan and Alvin Sargent is based on Topor's 1979 play of the same title.
-It was both Karl Malden and Robert Webber's final feature film, and also included Leslie Nielsen's last non-comedic role.
+Nuts was the final film for veteran actors Karl Malden and Robert Webber; the movie also featured Leslie Nielsen in his last non-comedic role.

 Plot

-When call girl Claudia Draper kills client Allen Green in self-defense, her mother Rose and stepfather Arthur Kirk attempt to have her declared mentally incompetent by Herbert Morrison in order to avoid a public scandal.
-Claudia knows that, if her parents succeed, she will be remanded to a mental institution indefinitely, so she is determined to prove she is sane enough to stand trial.
+When call girl Claudia Draper kills client Allen Green in self-defense, her mother Rose and stepfather Arthur Kirk attempt to have her declared mentally incompetent by Dr. Herbert Morrison in order to avoid a public scandal.
+Claudia knows that if her parents succeed, she will be remanded to a mental institution indefinitely, so she is determined to prove she is sane enough to stand trial.

-The attorney her parents hire to defend her quits after Claudia assaults him in the courtroom.
+The attorney her parents hire to defend her quits after Claudia assaults him in the courtroom for moving to have her committed.
 The judge appoints public defender Aaron Levinsky to handle her case, as he happens to be in the courtroom.
 Although he is overbooked, he refuses to engage with the other lawyers without speaking to the defendant personally.
 Claudia resists him and is openly hostile until she finally accepts that he is on her side.

 Levinsky begins to probe her background to determine how the child of supposedly model upper middle class parents could find herself in this situation, and with each piece of her past he uncovers, he receives additional, disturbing insight into what brought Claudia to this crossroads in her life.

 In the psych ward where she is being held, she has a nightmare reliving what happened the day she killed the man in self-defense.
-He tried to force her to get into the bath.
+He began to physically attack her when she refused to spend more time with him and allow him to bathe her.

 When her mother gets up on the stand, which Claudia was opposed to, Claudia has a flashback.
-In it she is very upset crying in her bedroom and her mother closes the door on her, ignoring her.
+In it, she is very upset crying in her bedroom, and her mother closes the door on her, ignoring her.

 When her stepfather is on the stand, during the cross-examination, it is revealed that Arthur molested Claudia as a child until she was 16.
 Claudia has a flashback with someone trying to force himself into the bathroom.
 The mother gets visibly upset with this line of questioning, and Claudia also acts traumatized.

-Finally, Claudia takes the stand in her own defense, and asserts that she is not insane simply because she doesn't fit society's image of what a woman should be.
+Finally, Claudia takes the stand in her own defense and asserts that she is not insane simply because she doesn't fit society's image of what a woman should be.

 In the end, the judge decides she is competent to stand trial, and she leaves the courtroom on her own recognizance while she awaits her trial.

 The movie ends with information stating Claudia stood trial for first-degree manslaughter, with Levinsky as her attorney, and she was acquitted.